-NEXT MONTHLY RECYCLING DROP OFF AT ZERO WASTE TORFAEN, REDBROOK WAY, CWMBRAN, NP44 3YT WILL BE SATURDAY 30TH APRIL 9:30AM – 10:30AM (WEATHER DEPENDENT).
+THE NEXT MONTHLY RECYCLING DROP OFF AT ZERO WASTE TORFAEN, REDBROOK WAY, CWMBRAN, NP44 3YT WILL BE SATURDAY 30TH APRIL 9:30AM – 10:30AM (WEATHER DEPENDENT).
 JUNE AMNESTY WILL BE SATURDAY 18TH JUNE.

 Please note that each of the following are separate collections and are sent off separately so please collect them in different piles or bags.
 Please scroll down to the bottom of this page to find out about Terracycle, the company who recycles most of the items below.
 Items brought to the recycling drop off get sent off to Terracycle and the collector received points which equate to money for a chosen charity.

 Items accepted are:

 ♻️ Any brand of empty crisp packets, but please ensure they are nice and flat to save on space

 ♻️ Any brand of chocolate and sweet wrappers

 ♻️ Any brand of biscuit/cake bar/cracker wrappers (including mini cheddars)

 ♻️ Broken and used pens, highlighters, markers, correction fluid pots

 ♻️ Any brand of toothbrush heads and dental floss containers

 ♻️ Stretchy plastic